core-wg/oscore/draft-ietf-core-object-security.md

 # Privacy Considerations

 Privacy threats executed through intermediate nodes are considerably reduced by means of OSCOAP.
-End-to-end integrity protection and encryption of CoAP payload and all options that are not used for forwarding, provide mitigation against attacks on sensor and actuator communication, which may have a direct impact on the personal sphere.
+End-to-end integrity protection and encryption of CoAP payload and all options that are not used for proxy operations, provide mitigation against attacks on sensor and actuator communication, which may have a direct impact on the personal sphere.

 The unprotected options ({{fig-option-protection}}) may reveal privacy sensitive information.
 In particular Uri-Host SHOULD NOT contain privacy sensitive information.